-Gailina is an independent advisor who is perpetually curious.
-In the role of board member, she is particularly interested in the evolving frameworks for the regulation of privacy, data protection and their intersection with the ethical use of technology, artificial intelligence, personal information and the future of human society.
+Gailina is a broadly-experienced independent non-executive director with a legal, scientific, operations and international business executive background.
+She is interested in the evolving frameworks for the regulation of privacy, data protection and their intersection with the ethical use of technology, human behaviour, artificial intelligence, and the future of human society.

-Prior roles include vice chair of the Jersey Appointments Commission, Board Chair of a Canadian regional innovation centre, President & COO of a TSX-listed molecular diagnostics company, in-house legal counsel for a venture capital fund and an appeals panel member for systemic historic institutional abuse of vulnerable children.
+Prior roles include Vice-Chair and Commissioner of the Jersey Appointments Commission, Board Chair of a Canadian regional innovation centre, President & COO of a publicly-listed molecular diagnostics company, in-house legal counsel for a venture capital fund and an appeals panel member to recognise harms suffered through systemic institutional abuse of children in care.

-Gailina holds a Bachelor of Science in molecular genetics (BSc, Trinity College, University of Toronto, Canada), a Bachelor of Law (LLB, Western University, Canada).
-She also has a Masters in Business Administration (MBA, Kellogg-Schulich executive program, USA & Canada) which she gained while leading the development and commercial launch of the world’s first blood-based genomic test for early cancer risk assessment in North America and Asia.
+Gailina holds an Honours Bachelor of Science in molecular genetics from the University of Toronto and a Bachelor of Laws from Western University, Canada.
+She also has a Master of Business Administration from the Kellogg School at Northwestern University (USA) and the Schulich School at York University (Canada), which she completed while leading the development and commercial launch of the world’s first blood-based genomic test for early cancer risk assessment in North America and Asia.

 Gailina also serves in a voluntary capacity as the founding executive director of the Jersey Policy Forum public policy think tank, as Acting Chair for ArtHouse Jersey and as a trustee/advisor for a number of charities, educational institutions and private entities.